pyrmont/testament/api.md

 1. a generic assertion that asserts the Boolean truth of an expression;
 2. an equality assertion that asserts that an expected result and an actual result are equal;
-3. an equality assertion that asserts that an expected result and an actual result are deeply equal;
+3. an equivalence assertion that asserts that an expected result and an actual result are equivalent;
 4. a throwing assertion that asserts an error is thrown; and
 5. a throwing assertion that asserts an error with a specific message is thrown.